Choose a few must-see french movies from the list below and start practicing your language skills!

 Watch La Gloire de Mon Père, and be transported back in time to Marcel Pagnol’s family.

-The story traces his childhood, the relationship he had with his father, a teacher in Marseille, and the rest of his immediate and extended family members.
+The story traces his childhood, his relationship with his father, a teacher in Marseille, and the rest of his immediate and extended family members.

-This film was adapted from Pagnol’s autobiographical novels: Souvenirs d’Enfance.
+This film was adapted from Pagnol’s autobiographical novel: Souvenirs d’Enfance.

 Filmed in the gorgeous Luberon region, make sure to watch this must-see french film for its touching story and beautiful scenery.